palaksriv/payment-gateway-integration/README.md

-When the same event is received again, the service detects the duplicate and returns:
+If an already processed event is received again: